Skip to main content

 Accessibility

-Accessibility ensures your site can be accessed and enjoyed by everyone, even if they are blind.
+Accessibility ensures your site can be accessed and enjoyed by everyone, regardless of their senses.
 Your CMS should not put any limits on accessibility, but you still need to make sure you have the accessible content to go with it.

-Make your site easier to index in search engines, and incorporate social tools like Twitter Cards and Open graph with the help of an SEO friendly CMS.
+Make your site easier to index in search engines and incorporate social tools like Open graph with the help of an SEO friendly CMS.
 After all, why create amazing content if no one can see it?

-Your CMS should have an ecosystem with ready made integrations and extensions, this might include libraries for developers, integrations with other systems and extensions to the CMS.
-You don’t want to spend your project time on making integrations typically used by other customers.
+Your CMS should have an eco system with ready made integrations and extensions.
+This might include libraries for developers, integrations with other systems, and extensions to the CMS.

 Team Discussion Project